AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-1/index.md

 The book is organized as a pattern catalogue that covers a range of different areas from the design of web scale identifiers through to application development patterns.
 The intent is to create a ready reference that will be useful for both the beginner and the experienced practitioner alike.
 It's also intended to grow and mature in line with the practitioner community.
-[/filter]

-[filter level="advanced"]
-## Abstract

-This book attempts to add to the steadily growing canon of reference documentation relating to Linked Data.
-Linked Data is a means of publishing "web-native" data using standards like HTTP, URIs and RDF.
-The book adopts a tried and tested means of communicating knowledge and experience in software development: the design pattern.
-The book is organized as a pattern catalogue that covers a range of different areas from the design of web scale identifiers through to application development patterns.
-The intent is to create a ready reference that will be useful for both the beginner and the experienced practitioner alike.
-It's also intended to grow and mature in line with the practitioner community.
-[/filter]